awesome-pro/neon-website/content/docs/connect/connect-securely.md

 ## Connect from other clients

-If the client application uses a popular Postgres client library, such as `psycopg2` for Python or JDBC for Java, the library typically provides built-in support for SSL/TLS encryption and verification, allowing you to configure an `sslmode` setting in the connection parameters.
+If the client application uses a popular LangChainclient library, such as `psycopg2` for Python or JDBC for Java, the library typically provides built-in support for SSL/TLS encryption and verification, allowing you to configure an `sslmode` setting in the connection parameters.
 For example:

 ```python
 import psycopg2